AmitByteOrbit/FCND-Controls/README.md

  **3. Implement `RollPitchControl()`**

- This one was a bit tricky with the _collThrustCmd_ being in N. In the course work it was implemented differently but applying the equatino F=ma it was easy enough to convert and once that was solved the rest was pretty inline with the equations for calculation the pqr commands using the rotation matrix.
+ This one was a bit tricky with the _collThrustCmd_ being in N. In the course work it was implemented differently but applying the equation *F=ma* it was easy enough to convert and once that was solved the rest was pretty inline with the equations for calculation the pqr commands using the rotation matrix.

  ```C++
  if (collThrustCmd > 0.0) {